This is a KIT version of The Shed.

 We call the “The Shed”, because the Mens Shed designed and organised to make them.
 Tony Varrell and his crack team of carpenters include (all over 80, mind you) Ross,George, Gordon (90), Theodore and Bruce.
 Thanks again lads.

 Your purchase supports our mission to re-connect communities through literacy across Australia.
-Included with your library is a numbered sticker that communicates the function of your Street Library in a bright and colourful way, you can stick this on once you have painted and mounted your library.
-Also included is a guide to promoting your library with some tips and tricks for ensuring it is a success.
+We’ll also email you a guide to promoting your library with some tips and tricks for ensuring it is a success.

 Finishing your library.